-You must hold the equivalent of a U.S. bachelor's degree at the time of your application.
-Recent graduates are eligible to apply, but applicants with less than 1-2 years of work experience are very rarely admitted.
+You must hold the equivalent of a U.S. bachelor's degree and have 12 months full time work experience at the time of your application.
+Recent graduates are eligible to apply, but applicants with less than 2 years of work experience are very rarely admitted.

 How Much Work Experience Do I Need Before I Can Apply?

 Student must have at least 12 months of full time work experience (post-completion of an undergraduate degree) under their belt prior to entering the MBA program, but almost all incoming Ross students have worked for at least 2+ years.
 The average part-time MBA student enters with 5-7 years of work experience.

 That said, we evaluate work experience not in terms of quantity, but in terms of quality.
 We examine the impact you have had on your organization and the leadership qualities you have demonstrated.
 We consider the range of stories and experiences you will be able to share with our classmates.
 If you have limited work experience, you should demonstrate on your application why it is the right time to pursue an MBA, and what you will be able to contribute to the Ross community.

 What Type Of Work Experience Are You Looking For In The Admissions Process?